*** Research Prototype ***

 A felt-sense exercise

-If you'll permit me to guide your attention for a few minutes, we'll have an experience together that liberates us from constraints, tensions, to some degree.
+If you'll permit me to guide your attention for a few minutes, we'll have an experience together that liberates us from tensions and distractions, at least to some degree.

-Let's sit together and visit with our breath for a couple of minutes -- eyes closed or open.
-(Try both.)
+Let's sit together and visit with our breath for a couple of minutes — eyes closed or open.
+(You might want to try both.)

-As you let your attention rest softly on how your breath feels as it moves in a settling cycle, can you feel your mind and body settling into a more peaceful state?
+As you let your attention rest softly on your breath, it moves in a natural, automatic cycle.
+Can you feel your mind and body beginning to settle into a more peaceful state?
 There's no better or worse way to do this.
-You simply notice the sensations in your awareness, from moment to moment, with full acceptance — no preferences, no resistance.
+You simply notice the already-happening sensations in your awareness, from moment to moment, with full acceptance — no preferences, no resistance, no ambitions or judgments about how you should be doing it better.

 Are you willing to try an experiment with me?
-It's a guided tour of sensations.
+It's a guided tour of your sensations.

 Notice the feeling of pressure wherever your body touches the chair and where your feet touch the floor.